 - Peaceful in Death: After Brian defeats it, as it slowly dies, it says its finally at peace now that it no longer has to deal with humanity.

 - Purple Is Powerful: The strongest enemy in the game is coated in this color.

 - Sealed Evil in a Can: Epona locked him in Mammon's World and he's aiming to break free.

 - This Cannot Be!: While he's dying, he can't comprehend how he could have been beaten, though he does recover and remarks he feels peaceful and wishes to sleep before passing.

 - Walking Spoiler: As much as a character can be given the setting.

 A recurring foe and one of the iconic enemies of the game, both for its relative difficulty and for its impressive Jay Leno chin.

-Boss in Mook Clothing: Wyverns are damned unpleasant to fight.
+- Boss in Mook Clothing: Wyverns are damned unpleasant to fight.
 On the other hand they are also perhaps the most common enemy in the game, appearing in two regions.
 Only Blood Gels and Termants show up more.
 It has 310 HP and your magic is vastly weak outside of Avalanche.
 The Gameboy remake significantly lowers its HP to 210 and your magic is vastly more powerful, subverting the trope.

 An assortment of oddities out to kill the hell out of Brian.
 A surprisingly diverse lot, even with the occasional pallet swap and model swap.

-Everything Trying to Kill You: Rabbits, hippos, sunflowers, bluebells, dogs, and animate piles of rotting meat.
+- Everything Trying to Kill You: Rabbits, hippos, sunflowers, bluebells, dogs, and animated piles of rotting meat.
 These are the first enemies in the game.